-I regularly give talks to a range of audiences, including local science groups, schools and programming conferences.
+I regularly give talks to a range of audiences, including public science groups, schools and programming conferences.
 Below is a list of my currently available talks - and I may be willing to write a new talk for your group.
 Please email me for more details, or to invite me to speak.

 "The talk that Robin gave to our group was excellent.
 The clever animated video clips, accompanied by a clear vocal description gave an easily-understood picture of the underlying principles involved.
 The wide range of topics taken from situations familiar to everyone made the examples pertinent to all present and maintained their interest throughout.
 A thoroughly enjoyable and thought provoking talk."